Victorian Junior Football Association

 The Victorian Junior Football Association (VJFA) was an open age Australian rules football competition and administrative body.
 It was the first successful junior football competition in Melbourne, and was in existence from 1883 until 1932.

-For most of its history it was a competition of independent junior level clubs, before it eventually transitioned to become the second eighteens competition for the senior Victorian Football Association.
+For most of its history, the VJFA was a competition of independent junior level clubs, before it eventually transitioned to become the second eighteens competition for the senior Victorian Football Association (VFA).